The Board is collectively accountable to shareholders for the Group's financial and operational performance and its responsibilities include:

 Our Board Members

 The Board has delegated certain responsibilities to a number of committees.
-The Board retains overall accountability and the Committee Chairmen are responsible for reporting back to the Board on the Committees’ activities.
+The Board retains overall accountability and the Committee Chairs are responsible for reporting back to the Board on the Committees’ activities.

 Minutes of the Committees’ meetings are made available to all directors on the web-based Board portal.